syncfusion-content/install-docs/Common/Essential-Studio/Installation/linux-installer/how-to-install.md

 * Excel Framework
 * PowerPoint Framework

-N> License key registeration is required only for trial linux builds.
+N> License key registration is required only for trial linux builds.
 For licensed Linux builds, there is no need to register a license key.